afroald/rafman.js/README.md

 Rafman.js registers a `Rafman` object in the global namespace.

 ### `Rafman.start()`
-Starts the ticking.
-Every tick is requested using requestAnimationFrame.
-On ever tick your registered callbacks will be executed.
+Start requesting frames using requestAnimationFrame until all the work is done.

 ### `Rafman.pause()`
-Stops the ticking.
+Stop requesting frames.

 ### `Rafman.once([id, ]callback, [args, ...])`
-Register a callback to be executed only on the next tick.
+Register a callback to be executed only on the next frame.
 This is particularly useful to throttle events.

 	Rafman.once(function() {
 		// do something